ClimateNeRF: Extreme Weather Synthesis in Neural Radiance Field: Implementation Details

 Water is highly reflective, yet the microfacet ripples sometimes make the water look glossy.
 To simulate these effects, we leverage a Spherical Gaussian (SG) to approximate the BRDF on the reflective water surface:

 where SG lobe axis is $\bd_r = \bd - 2(\bd \cdot N_\phi(\bx))N_\phi(\bx)$,, and $\lambda \in \bbR_+$ is the lobe sharpness, controlling the glossy effects.

 We use sigma point-based sampling for rendering water.
 Specifically, the camera ray $\br(t)=\bo + t\bd$ is cast from the camera and hits the water surface at position $\bx$.
-The observed color is decided by a sampling-based approximation of the rendering equation:
+We compute the observed color by a sampling-based approximation of the rendering equation:

 where $L(\bx, \bomega_i) = C(\br)$ is the NeRF ray color (Eq.~\ref{eq:nerf_volume}), representing the incident light color hitting $\bx$ along direction $\bomega_i$. $R \in (0, 1)$ is the reflectance index determined by viewing direction $d$ and normal $N_\phi(\bx)$, which enables the system to simulate the Fresnel effect on the water.
-To approximate the integral in rendering equation~\cite{kajiya1986rendering}, we adopt the sigma-point method~\cite{menegaz2015systematization, wan2000unscented} and sample 5 rays from $\bx$, including reflection direction $\bd_r$ and nearby four rays.
+To approximate the integral in rendering equation~\cite{kajiya1986rendering}, we adopt the sigma-point method~\cite{menegaz2015systematization, wan2000unscented} and sample 5 rays from the position $\bx$, including reflection direction $\bd_r$ and nearby four rays.
 In short, \method~simulates Fresnel effect, glossy reflection, and wave dynamics.]

-\paragraph{Fresnel Effect} When the light hits the water surface, the amount of reflection and transmission is determined by the incident and normal directions and is described by the Fresnel effect.
+\paragraph{Fresnel Effect} When the light hits the water's surface, the amount of reflection and transmission is determined by the incident and normal directions and is described by the Fresnel effect.
 The angle between normal and incident rays is denoted by $\theta_i$, and the angle between normal and refracted ray in water is $\theta_t$.
 According to Snell's Law: $r_i\theta_i = r_t\theta_t$, where $r_i = 1$ is the refraction index of air and $r_t=1.33$ is the refraction index of water in our experiments, which is also consistent with real-world water properties.
 Next, the reflectance $R$ in Eq.~\ref{eq:flood_color} is computed by:

-where $R_s$ and $R_p$ are the reflectance for s-polarized light and p-polarized light respectively.
-Modeling the Fresnel effect in our flood simulation pipeline makes the water far from the camera (larger $\theta_i$) have higher $R$ and looks more like a mirror; and the water nearby (smaller $\theta_i$) has lower $R$ and shows watercolor, which enhances the realism of the simulation.
+where $R_s$ and $R_p$ are the reflectances for s-polarized and p-polarized light, respectively.
+Modeling the Fresnel effect in our flood simulation pipeline makes the water far from the camera (larger $\theta_i$) have higher $R$ and looks more like a mirror.
+The water nearby (smaller $\theta_i$) has lower $R$ and shows watercolor, enhancing the simulation's realism.

+\paragraph{Refraction Effect} Refraction occurs when light transports from one medium to another.
+Modeling such an effect helps simulate clear water.
+With a ray direction, surface normal, and refraction index $r_t$ of the water, \method~calculates the refraction direction $\bomega_t$ according to Snell's Law, and retrieves color with volume rendering along $\bomega_t$.
+Next, we can simulate underwater scenes following ~\cite{sethuraman2022waternerf}.